JoseNetox/JoseNetox/README.md

 Manual and automated testing

-Tools like Burp Suite, Nmap, Sublist3r, ffuf, and others
+Tools like Burp Suite, Nmap, Sublist3r, ffuf, and others.

 Responsible disclosure practices and clear communication with security teams